danielbrendel/dnyCasualGameEngine/ScriptingAPIDoc.md

 FontHandle R_GetDefaultFont()
 //Query a sound file located on the disk.
 Path is relative to the directory of the package SoundHandle S_QuerySound(const string&in szSoundFile)
-//Play a sound with the given volume (1-10) bool S_PlaySound(SoundHandle hSound, int32 lVolume)
+//Play a sound with the given volume (1-10).
+If bLoop is set to true, the sound will be looped bool S_PlaySound(SoundHandle hSound, int32 lVolume, bool bLoop = false)
+//Stop a currently played sound bool S_StopSound(SoundHandle hSound)
 //Get current game volume
 int S_GetCurrentVolume()
 //Get the center of the width of the screen